-Setting the user access to different question sets allows allows more personalised insights for leaders when they view their dashboards.
-For example, the head of diversity and inclusion might only require access to survey data from the diversity and inclusion question set.
+Setting the user access to different question sets allows more personalized insights for leaders when they view their dashboards.
+For example, the head of Diversity and Inclusion (D&I) might only require access to survey data from the diversity and inclusion question set.
 Similarly, it is also possible to restrict user access from different question sets.

 How it works